Emergency Services Clinician

 Additional Requirements:

-• Valid driver’s license with acceptable driving record.
+• Possession of a current valid driver’s license and acceptable driving record.

 • Background Check